bmantoni/bmantoni.github.io/_posts/2020-03-28-pic-emulator-part-2.md

 }
 {% endhighlight %}

-Each instruction needs to extract the fields it uses from the opcode, define the MSB bits that identify it, have a name, and implement a function that it performs.
-Optionally, some instructions affect control flow, so can implement a second function to say how the next instruction should be chosen.
+Each instruction needs to extract the fields it uses from the opcode, define the MSB bits that identify it, have a name, and (optionally) implement a function that it performs on memory/registers.
+Some instructions affect control flow, so they can optionally implement a second function to say how the next instruction should be chosen.
 For example, this is goto:

 {% highlight dart %}
 class Goto extends Instruction {